-Kirstenbosch Botanical Gardens occupy a large swathe of beautiful land on the lower slopes of Table Mountain.
-They house a huge collection of indigenous flora, such as heathery fynbos, flowering proteas (the South African national flower), and dramatically coloured strelitzias.
-The upper areas of the gardens run unfenced into the slopes of the mountain and there are various pathways that meander through the woods and bushes.
+Kirstenbosch National Botanical Garden occupies a large swathe of beautiful land on the lower slopes of Table Mountain.
+It houses a huge collection of indigenous flora, such as heathery fynbos, flowering proteas (the South African national flower), and dramatically coloured strelitzias.
+The upper areas of the garden runs unfenced into the slopes of the mountain and there are various pathways that meander through the woods and bushes.

-For those seeking something less vigorous you can just find a shady spot, or one of the secluded benches dotted through the gardens, and relax for a while.
+For those seeking something less vigorous you can just find a shady spot, or one of the secluded benches dotted through the garden, and relax for a while.

 For visitors to South Africa in their summer there is the option of evening visits to Kirstenbosch on a Sunday to see concerts in the open air amphitheatre.